Emmotes/ic_spoilers/docs/flint.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Craft Maker** (Guess)
 > Flint gains the Gold role and the party's Gold Find is increased proportionally based upon the max health of enemies in the current area.
-For each order of magnitude of max health the enemies have, the party's Gold Find is increased by $amount%, stacking multiplicatively.
+For each order of magnitude of max health the enemies have, the party's Gold Find is increased by 15%, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>